sathya-ml/multimodal-vrnn-vae/README.md

 ## Features and Usage

 The primary contribution of this project are the MM-VAE and MM-VRNN modules contained in [src/model](src/model/).
-This folder further contains the `Expert` abstract class with the appropriate method signature for forward, along with a Product of Experts implementation.
+This folder further contains the `Expert` abstract class with the appropriate method signature for `forward()`, along with a Product of Experts implementation.
 The modules are intended to be modular and extensible.
 It takes in input other modules for each modality, which you should construct yourself and pass as arguments to the constructor.
-This offers flexibility regarding modalities and networks that process them.
+This offers flexibility regarding the type of modalities and networks that process them.
 You could easily use an MLP, CNN, or any other network architecture you deem useful for your problem.

 In addition, provided in [src](src/) are two toy examples of how to train the models, one for the MM-VAE and another for the MM-VRNN, respectively.
 In the sections below you can find more details on particular aspects of the implementation.
 To run the examples run: